-How to Get to Angel’s Rest Hike!
+How to Get to Angel’s Rest Hike

 Angel’s Rest is one of the great Oregon hikes, & it’s one of the most popular hikes in the Columbia River Gorge.
 Being close to downtown Portland & relatively short ~ it’s great for people of all fitness levels, as well as kids & dogs.
-At the top, you’ll get gorgeous views of the Gorge, & if you’re feeling extra energetic, continue on up to Devil’s Rest (though the view is MUCH better at Angel’s Rest).
+At the top, you’ll get gorgeous views of the Gorge, & if you’re feeling extra energetic, continue up to Devil’s Rest (though the view is MUCH better at Angel’s Rest).
 Read on to find out how to get to Angel’s Rest hike!

 Angel's Rest